FRACerqueira/PromptPlus/docs/apis/pplus.promptplus.md

 ### <a id="methods-outputerror"/>**OutputError()**

-write to standard error output stream for any output included within 'using' or run dispose()
+Create context to write on standard error output stream for any output included until the 'dispose' is done.

 ```csharp
 public static IDisposable OutputError()